Water Budget

 The RDN Water Budget Project is a series of studies that examines the relationship between surface and groundwater, current water demands, and the long-term impacts of climate change.
 This project will help us better understand how much water is available within the 7 water regions and mapped aquifers of the Regional District of Nanaimo.

 Observations and projections of climate change indicate that we can expect warmer winter weather resulting in compromised upper elevation snowpack and more extreme rain events.
-We are also experiencing decreased summer precipitation and higher summer temperatures causing longer drought periods.
+We are also experiencing decreased summer precipitation and higher summer temperatures resulting in longer drought periods.

-As the population grows and the climate changes, water conservation and protection of natural watershed assets that contribute to maintain the water balance (soils, wetlands, riparian areas, forests) will be a priority to ensure there is sufficient water to meet community needs and maintain healthy ecosystems.
-There is a need to meet the demand for growth with a sustainable water supply, and to do that the RDN is working to better understand the water availability and constraints in the aquifers and surface waterbodies across the region.
+As the population grows and the climate changes, water conservation and protection of natural watershed assets that contribute to and maintain the water balance (soils, wetlands, riparian areas, forests) will be a priority.
+There is a need to meet population growth with a sustainable water supply that maintains healthy ecosystems and meets community demand.
+The completion of regional water budget studies will improve our understanding of water availability and constraints in the aquifers and surface waterbodies across the region.

 What is a Water Budget?